 Don’t forget to take notes

 While you are busy conducting research or analyzing an experiment, don’t forget to take notes.
 Taking thorough notes keeps your mind involved in your activity.
-It will help you create an outline later on and will save you time overall.
+It will help you create paper outline later on and will save you time overall.

 Check the reliability of your sources